-- Use your hand – OK, this is not one of my favorites, but I’m mentioning it because it will kinda work.
-You’ll get the big stuff off but unless you really get your fingers into it, a lot of the miniscule dust is going to stay in there.
+- Use your hand – OK, this is not one of my favourites, but I’m mentioning it because it will kinda work.
+You’ll get the big stuff off but unless you really get your fingers into it, a lot of the minuscule dust is going to stay in there.
 I never do this.

 - Comb – Since I never use it on my hair and it was just sitting around I’ve now designated it as my upstairs mop brusher-offer.
 (I should probably let Mark know about this 🙂 ).
 Obviously the finer the teeth, the better and you don’t want one with a curve to it (like in the picture to the left).
 Works well and it’s cheap.